qiscus/qiscus-chat-sdk-rn-sample/README.md

 			})
 ```
 notes :
-param 'admin' will used for determining user logged in is admin on group or not and 'isBroadCast' will used make group to broadcast that only admin can post or not
+param 'admin' will used for determining user logged-in is admin on group and 'isBroadCast' will used to make group broadcast that only admin can post or not

 Screenshot :
 1. Create broadcast